orasanen/ALICE/README.md

 INSTALLATION
 -------------------
-- clone the repository (git clone https://github.com/orasanen/ALICE/)
+- clone the repository with submodules (git clone --recurse-submodules https://github.com/orasanen/ALICE/)

 - Make sure you have all the dependencies listed above in REQUIRED PACKAGES and use e.g. pip to install the missing ones.